 A new photography platform, EarthShot, encourages engagement with the environment, culminating in an epic crowd-based exhibit to be held in California.
 In 1948, British astrophysicist Sir Fred Hoyle predicted that when space travel allowed us to glimpse our planet from afar, the view would change us forever.
-Click here to visit the link and click here for the pdf version.
+Click here to go to the website and click here for the pdf version.

 Tell your Senators: Vote NO on Bernhardt for Interior Secretary (We don’t need another lobbyist)